 In Amsterdam, on May 16, 1696, the art merchant Gerard Hoet II1 held a sale of 124 paintings, of which 21 were by Johannes Vermeer.
 It was the biggest group of Vermeer paintings to have ever been assembled.

 Some weeks before the sale, on April 1696, an advertisement appeared for the auction to be held in Old Men's Lodging House (Oude Heeren Logement) in which were mentioned "excellent artful Paintings, among them 21 pieces extraordinarily vigorously and delightfully painted by the late J. van der Meer, representing several compositions, being the best he ever made, besides some others of these eminent Masters..."

-To art historians, the Amsterdam auction's chief importance lies in the catalogue descriptions of the 21 paintings which comprises one of the few solid historical foundations scholars have for determining what are genuine Vermeer paintings and what are not.
+To art historians, the Amsterdam auction's chief importance lies in the catalogue descriptions of the 21 paintings which comprises one of the few solid historical foundations scholars have for determining which are genuine Vermeer paintings and which are not.
 Some of the auction descriptions are too vague to be of much use.
 But about 15 or 16 of those 21 listed have been identified today with reasonable certainty.

-The whereabouts of the remaining works which have survived to this day but were not listed in the auction catalogue is lost in time.
+The whereabouts of the remaining works, which have survived to this day but were not listed in the auction catalogue, are lost in time.
 Some turned up well into the 19th century.
 Three works listed in the catalogue have vanished since completely (see below no. 3 and 32 or 33).
-After the sale, most of the paintings, like Vermeer's name, vanished until the mid 1800s.
-In those times a few were given different signatures to augment their commercial value.
+After the sale, most of the paintings, like Vermeer's name, were lost until the mid 1800s.
+In those times a few paintings were given different signatures to increase their commercial value.